BlueAcornInc/aio-commerce-shipstation/README.md

 ## Features

-- **Secure Credential Storage:** ShipStation credentials are stored securely within your Adobe Commerce backend, which the App Builder application can then securely retrieve at runtime.
+- **Secure Credential Storage:** ShipStation credentials are stored securely encrypted in Adobe I/O file system
-- **Frontend/Backend API Access:** The App Builder application exposes secure API endpoints for your frontend or backend to retrieve necessary ShipStation credentials and configuration, enabling interaction with ShipStation services (e.g., order syncing, label creation).
+- **Frontend/Backend API Access:** The App Builder application exposes secure API endpoints for the backend to retrieve necessary ShipStation credentials and configuration, enabling interaction with ShipStation services (e.g., order syncing, label creation).
 - **Centralized Configuration:** All ShipStation-specific settings are managed by the merchant directly within the familiar Adobe Commerce Admin Panel UI.
 - **Easy Integration:** Designed for quick and straightforward deployment as an App Builder application.
 - **Adobe App Builder Powered:** Leveraging the power and scalability of Adobe App Builder for reliable performance and easy deployment.
-- **Marketplace Ready:** Compatible with Adobe Exchange for effortless installation and updates.

 ---